port-labs/port-sender/README.md

                 filter_rule: '{"property": "$team","operator": "containsAny","value": ["Backend Team"]}'
 ```

-You can find more examples in the [examples folder](docs/examples/)

 ## Manage scorecards with Jira issues
 A call to action to sync Jira issues (create/reopen/resolve) with scorecards and rules.